aleesham/teaching/intro-to-proofs/summer-2017/Lecture6.md

 ## Reminders and Announcements
 - Read Chapters 3 and 4 in Krantz
-- Homework 3 and 4 are posted.
+- Homework 3 and 4 are posted and have been updated.

 #
 # Chapter 3: Set Theory